life-itself/second-renaissance/content/ecosystem.md

 ## A growing network of individuals, organisations, communities, and initiatives are developing ideas, practices, and infrastructures for radical transformation

-# A Second Renaissance movement is forming
+# A Second Renaissance ecosystem is forming

 ![[assets/ecosystem-wordcloud.png]]